clemsos/writings/_quora/2017-04-17-How-do-French-men-feel-about-being-forbidden-by-law-to-request-a-paternity-test.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to How do French men feel about being forbidden by law to request a paternity test? - Quora
+    How do French men feel about being forbidden by law to request a paternity test? - Quora
 ---